Copyright You Are Not Alone PTSD BC. All rights reserved.

 1 out of 3 first responders such as 911 dispatchers, paramedics, fire fighters and peace officers—police officers, corrections officers, and sheriffs vs. 1 in 10 in the general public.
 Those who work in such a stressful career should not be barred from receiving the treatment and benefits than anyone else.
 Suicide rates are on the rise among first responders, and it is slowly becoming a silent and unreported epidemic among those who come to your aid in your deepest, darkest times of need.

-As of today, BC has lost 13 First Responders to suicide.
-We have lost 5 peace officers, 4 paramedics and 2 fire fighters and 2 dispatchers.
-Of the 12 lost souls, 10 were reported to be as a result of delayed then denied WSBC/WCAT claims for mental health injury claims they sustained in the line of duty.
-Sadly, the other two tragic losses were retirees; you see, we can leave the job, but the job never leaves us.
+BC lost 22 First Responders to suicide, superceding those souls we lost in 2017.
+DOES THIS NOT PROVE WE ARE STILL NOT DOING ENOUGH FOR THOSE WHO DO EVERYTHING FOR US?
+We have lost 7 peace officers, (Police and Corrections) 7 paramedics and 4 fire fighters and 2 dispatchers.
+Sadly, we have also lost two retirees; you see, we can leave the job, but the job never leaves us.
 Yes, these are anecdotal statistics, but because of the persistent stigma, and knowing that on average, only 10% of suicides are ever reported, we can only imagine the true nature of this epidemic.
-The other almost impossible thing to consider is, this is only one group in BC that has reported these lives lost with respect to WSBC Claims.
+The other almost impossible thing to consider is, this is only one group in BC that has reported these lives lost as a result of their Occupational Psychological Injuries.